 In November 2002, the FASB issued FASB Interpretation No. 45 (FIN No. 45), "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others."
 This interpretation expands the disclosures to be made by a guarantor in its financial statements about its obligations under certain guarantees and requires the guarantor to recognize a liability for the fair value of an obligation assumed under a guarantee.
-FIN No. 45 clarifies the requirements of SFAS No. 5, "Accounting for Contingencies," relating to guarantees.
+FIN No. 45 clarifies the requirements of SFAS No. 5, Accounting for Contingencies, relating to guarantees.
 In general, FIN No. 45 applies to contracts or indemnification agreements that contingently require the guarantor to make payments to the guaranteed party based on changes in an underlying that is related to an asset, liability, or equity security of the guaranteed party.
-The disclosure requirements of FIN No. 45 were effective to the Operating Partnership as of December 31, 2002, and require disclosure of the nature of the guarantee, the maximum potential amount of future payments that the guarantor could be required to make under the guarantee, and the current amount of the liability, if any, for the guarantor's obligations under the guarantee.
-The recognition requirements of FIN No. 45 are effective for guarantees issued or modified after December 31, 2002.
-The adoption of FIN No. 45 did not have a material impact on results of operations, financial position or liquidity.
+The disclosure requirements of FIN No. 45 are effective to the Company as of December 31, 2002, and require disclosure of the nature of the guarantee, the maximum potential amount of future payments that the guarantor could be required to make under the guarantee, and the current amount of the liability, if any, for the guarantor's obligations under the guarantee.
+The recognition requirements of FIN No. 45 are to be applied prospectively to guarantees issued or modified after December 31, 2002.
+The Company does not expect the requirements of FIN No. 45 to have a material impact on results of operations, financial position or liquidity.

 In January 2003, the FASB issued FASB Interpretation No. 46 (FIN No. 46), "Consolidation of Variable Interest Entities."
 The objective of this interpretation is to provide guidance on how to identify a variable interest entity ("VIE") and determine when the assets, liabilities, non-controlling interests, and results of operations of a VIE need to be included in a company's consolidated financial statements.
 A company that holds variable interests in an entity will need to consolidate the entity if the company's interest in the VIE is such that the company will absorb a majority of the VIE's expected losses and/or receive a majority of the entity's expected residual returns, if they occur.
 FIN No. 46 also requires additional disclosures by primary beneficiaries and other significant variable interest holders.
 The provisions of this interpretation became effective upon issuance.
-The adoption of this interpretation did not have a material impact on results of operations, financial position or liquidity.
+The Company does not believe the adoption of this interpretation will have a material impact on results of operations, financial position or liquidity.

-25. Related Party Transactions
+24. Related Party Transactions